JenrexKanoy/OctoNet-Gateway/README.md

 # OctoNet-Gateway
-OctoNet Gateway Is A Gateway To The Websites Created By Me , You Can Access It Manualy Using This Link Format
+OctoNet Gateway Is A Gateway To The Websites Created By Me , You Can Access The Pages Manualy Using This Link Format | https://jenrexkanoy.github.io/OctoNet-Gateway/yourpagehere.html